Homemade Vanilla Buttercream Frosting

 - Skill Level: Beginner

-- Techniques Used: Creaming Butter and Sugar
+- Technique Used: Creaming Method

 American buttercream is also sometimes referred to as crusting buttercream because a slight crust forms when it is exposed to air.
 This characteristic is desirable when icing cookies that will be stacked or for intricate designs on cakes.